cdl-geneseo/geneseo-dictionary/L/lol.md

 # lol

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : lol

 Created by  Unknown User (spc14) on Apr 15, 2019

 v. acronym for &quot;laugh out loud&quot;, typically used in a sarcastic way or when a person feels a lull in a texting conversation. &quot;I'm gonna die during this test, lol&quot;As of 2019, 99% of students surveyed knew this word and 0% of students surveyed believed this word was of local origin.
 (Cannioto, 2019)